MeyerTalon/alfred-facial-recognition/README.md

 - use github actions and pages to handle deployment
 - single user webpage with only one password field
 - store password in .env
+- use the local raspberry pi as a server to handle updating the face recognition model vectorized database

+## Architecture

+- RAG based facial recognition system
+- Whenever an unfamiliar face is detected, the system will send a notification to the website on github pages
+- The website will have a password field to allow the user to view the pictures and the recognized faces

+## More Architecture

+- Create vectorized database of faces to recognize
+- Monitor camera for these faces
+- SFace using ONNX for facial recognition